 The University of Bedfordshire is celebrating significant achievement with a Silver award in the first ever Teaching Excellence Framework (TEF) published today (Thursday 22 June).
-The University is particularly proud that the quality of its teaching is at a Gold standard.

 A Silver award represents a judgement that a higher education provider significantly and consistently exceeds the quality threshold for UK higher education.
 The evidence includes achieving excellent outcomes for students, high levels of intellectual challenge, high quality physical and digital learning resources and an institutional culture that recognises and rewards excellent teaching.